sixilli/BackendExtravaganza/README.md

 # Backend Extravaganza
-Fun way to test out a bunch of backends and work on my docker skills.
+Decided to create a bunch of rest API's in various languages to see if I have a clear favorite.
 Currently using postgres in a docker container.
-Ideally all backend will be dockerized, but currently only Elixir and Golang are running in containers.
+Ideally all the backends will be dockerized, but currently only Elixir and Golang are running in containers.
+As things stand currently Golang and Spring Boot are the winners.

 ### Golang Echo SQL - Done
 ### Java Spring Boot ORM - Done